Is Noble Corp. A Buy?

 A number of offshore drillers, including Noble, have acknowledged that although offshore drilling activity remains weak, they have seen positive changes in the business outlook and confidence level of exploration and production companies.
 Nearly every offshore driller has experienced an increase in tendering and awards, particularly for jack-ups.
 More importantly, a number of offshore drillers have won contracts all over the world, including awards for long-term work.

-As per Noble's most recent fleet status report (March 2017), three of its rigs (2 jackups and 1 floater) have received have received an extension or a new contract for short term work in the US Gulf of Mexico, the UK, and Australia.
-The company has also secured three long-term contracts this year, including two five-year extensions with Saudi Aramco for two jack-ups (Jan-2017 FSR) and a two-year contract with Exxon Mobil for a jack-up (Feb-2017 FSR).
+As per Noble's most recent fleet status report (March 2017), three of its rigs (2 jack-ups and 1 floater) have received have received an extension or a new contract for short-term work in the US Gulf of Mexico, the UK, and Australia.
+The company has also secured three long-term contracts this year, including two five-year extensions with Saudi Aramco for two jack-ups (Jan-2017 FSR) and a two-year contract with Exxon Mobil (NYSE:XOM) for a jack-up (Feb-2017 FSR).
 Although the company hasn't won any additional long-term work in recent weeks, its peers have.

 Last week, North Atlantic Drilling (NYSE:NADL), a subsidiary of Seadrill, announced that it has won two 10-year contracts with ConocoPhillips (NYSE:COP) for two of its jack-up rigs which will be deployed in offshore Norway.
 Similarly, Ensco Plc was also able to bag three long-term contracts, including two five-year contracts with Saudi Aramco and BP (NYSE:BP) and a 1.5-year contract with Repsol-Sinopec.